 Once you get to know each other online and visit each other a few times, it could be time to move in together.
 Before you move, make sure you and your long-distance partner are serious about your long-distance relationship.

 If you don’t move in together when it’s time, your long-distance romantic relationship can start becoming a fictional relationship.
 A romantic relationship requires a couple to be together to have physical intimacy.
-Wallis can work just fine for a couple of months, long-term it won’t work out as well well.
+While it can work just fine for a couple of months, long-term it won’t work out as well.

 Can moving in together ruin a relationship?